Install.

 Install from a local tarball

-Already have the tarball on the Pi?
-Skip the download step:
+Already have an image tarball on the host?

 bash